-endowment update

-for the periods ended December 31, 2019

 THE UNIVERSITY OF MINNESOTA FOUNDATION

 Designated by the University of Minnesota's Board of Regents as the central development office for the University, the U of M Foundation (UMF) plays a key role in supporting greatness across all five U of M campuses.
 UMF accomplishes this by raising gifts from individuals and organizations, investing funds for maximum impact, and stewarding gifts to ensure they are used as donors intended.

 Donors who wish to leave a lasting legacy at the University of Minnesota may choose to make endowed gifts to create new funds or contribute to existing funds.
 These funds are pooled and invested together as the UMF endowment.
 UMF manages the investment and spending of approximately 6,000 endowed funds, each one representing a vision for improving lives and creating a brighter tomorrow.

 Managing and investing the endowment

 The endowment portfolio is invested by UMF Investment Advisors (UMFIA), a nonprofit subsidiary formed by UMF's Board of Trustees in 1998 to provide dedicated, professional active portfolio management.
 UMFIA has a board of directors that includes representation from the UMF Board of Trustees as well as from UMF leadership (see back page).

 Investment strategy

 The UMF endowment portfolio is uniquely structured and managed to meet two goals: preserve the real purchasing power of endowed gifts for the long term while simultaneously supporting a meaningful and dependable rate of spending, currently 4.5% of a fund's average market value over the previous 20 quarters.
 The portfolio is highly diversified and actively managed and has less reliance on traditional common stock exposure than what is found in a standard 65/35 equity/bond mix.
-The goal is to maintain stability and capture equity-like returns over the long term, while avoiding the effects of sharp and prolonged market declines.
+It is positioned to perform comparatively well during volatile and declining markets, such as we are experiencing during the current COVID-19 pandemic, while capturing equity-like returns over the long term (see page 2).
 This means that, while on average, UMF's returns will not experience the highest highs, they will also avoid the lowest lows.

-This strategy is designed to create predictable and stable funding over the long term; however, year-to-year shortterm results will often look different from those of our peers and the standardized 65/35 market benchmark.
+This strategy is designed to create predictable and stable funding over the long term; however, year-to-year short-term results will often look different from those of our peers and the standardized 65/35 market benchmark.